orgicus/PiCapture/README.md

 This is based on Samarth Brahmbatt's code listed on his title:
 Practical OpenCV.
-Slightly Modified by George Profenza for a simpler colour callback and added camera settings.
+Modified by George Profenza for a simpler/faster colour callback and added camera settings.
 The setter methods are minimally commented to include ranges for the available parameters.